jaedb/Search/README.md

 * Elemental search is included
 * On page or Element save, all content from all Elements is saved to a field called `ElementalSearchContent` on sitetree.
-* Simpley include `'SiteTree_Live.ElementalSearchContent'` to the list of page columns
+* Simply include `'SiteTree_Live.ElementalSearchContent'` to the list of page columns
 * Currently there is no way to exclude individual elements from being included.
+* Run IndexPageContentForSearchTask to index element content

 # Configuration